The 'Blurred Lines' of Marvin Gaye's 'Here, My Dear': Music as a Tortious Act, Divorce Narrative and First Amendment Totem

 Released in December 1978, Here, My Dear laid bare to the world a marriage gone terribly, terribly wrong.
 From the double album’s jacket illustrations and lyrics, down to the vocal colors and tones Marvin deploys — Anna is portrayed as greedy, vengeful and manipulative.
 The work was so upsetting to her that Anna publicly threatened to sue Marvin.

 This Article explores that threat.
 Here, My Dear is a rich legal document from which to mine the myriad torts Marvin commits against Anna over the course of its seventy three minutes and 10 seconds length.
 Moreover, given Marvin’s persona as one of the most preeminent celebrity male sex symbols from the 1960s until his death in 1984, Here, My Dear can also be read as a beguiling take on the ways in which masculine perspectives on divorce are constructed and articulated.

 Here, My Dear is a fascinating artifact also because its analysis impels application of some of the Supreme Court’s seminal constitutional jurisprudence such as New York Times v.
 Sullivan, Gertz v.
 Welch and Time v.
 Firestone.
 Each, in some form or to some extent, is relevant to the Gaye divorce saga as it raises issues of free speech and artistic expression, who can be considered “media” or a “public figure,” and rights of privacy versus newsworthiness of divorce.
 Consequently, Here, My Dear serves to illustrate foundational communication and distress torts principles as shaped by First Amendment doctrine.

-Keywords: First Amendment, Defamation, Libel, Privacy, Divorce, Music, Media Law, Entertainment Law
+Keywords: Music, First Amendment, Defamation, Libel, Privacy, Emotional Distress, Divorce, Media Law, Entertainment Law

 Suggested Citation: Suggested Citation